boazsegev/plezi/websocket chatroom.md

 		response.close
 		return false
 	end
-	broadcast :_send_message, {event: :chat, from: params[:id], message: data["message"], at: Time.now}.to_json
+	broadcast :_send_message, {event: :chat, from: params[:id], message: GRHttp.HTTP.escape(data['message']), at: Time.now}.to_json
 end
 ```

-Now that the code is shorter, let's look at that last line - the one that calls `broadcast`
+Now that the boring stuff is condenced, let's look at that last line - the one that calls `broadcast`

 `broadcast` is an interesing Plezi feature that allows us to tell all the _other_ connection to run a method.
 It is totally asynchroneos, so we don't wait for it to complete.